mgoellnitz/dinistiq/README.md

 ## Optional Configuration with properties files

-If this is not enough, you can explicitly add some beans to be instanciated in properties files.
+If this is not enough, you can explicitly add some beans to be instantiated in properties files.

 ```